osmanx8/solana-trading-bot/README.md

 # 🔄 Solana Volume Bot

-A high-performance Volume Bot that interacts with Solana DEX platforms the PumpSwap and Raydium CLMM & CPMM platform.
+A high-performance Solana Volume Bot that interacts with Solana DEX platforms the PumpSwap and Raydium CLMM & CPMM platform.
 This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions on the Pump.fun AMM swap & Raydium platform and withdraw remain fees and close token accounts simultaneously

 ## 🎫 Contact